Rasta Thomas

-Rasta Kuzma Ramacandra (born in July 18, 1981), professionally known as Rasta Thomas, is an American dancer and choreographer.
-He is the founder of Bad Boys of Dance and director of the ShowBiz National Talent Competition.
+Rasta Kuzma Ramacandra (born July 18, 1981), known professionally as Rasta Thomas, is an American dancer, choreographer, and founder of the dance company Bad Boys of Dance.

-Early life and training
+Early life

-Rasta Thomas was born on July 18, 1981, in San Francisco, California, and was raised in Riyadh, Saudi Arabia.
-His parents were both physicians who traveled extensively, which exposed Thomas to a variety of cultures during his upbringing.
-In a 1998 interview with the Christian Science Monitor, Thomas stated that this exposure contributed to his development as a dancer by making him "more open-minded about movement and about what people have to offer."
+Rasta Thomas was born in San Francisco, California, and raised in Riyadh, Saudi Arabia.
+His parents were physicians whose frequent travel, according to Thomas in a 1998 interview with The Christian Science Monitor, led him to be "more open-minded about movement and about what people have to offer."